 The equally elaborate Holy Child of Prague Plaque also appeared in 1981.
 This was an edition of only 25 from the start, and like the Moses Plaque was based on a previous Cybis sculpture.
 Its dimensions are virtually identical to that of the other plaque as well.
 Additional views and information are in the Holy Child of Prague post.

 Another 1987 introduction, which I have no photograph of, was the Rose Plaque ‘Nature’s Beauty’ which was a limited edition of 500 priced at $1350.
 This is quite a hefty price for a botanical plaque!
 The dimensions were given on a price list as 20″ high and 17″ wide but no indication of whether or not that was a “framed” size or even if it did have a frame.
 It is definitely in the same size category as the Moses and Holy Child of Prague plaques shown above.
 I’d love to locate a photo!

 The Victorian Santa Plate was introduced in 1987 for $675.
 It is 11.5″ high and 9″ at the widest point.
-Like most of the other Cybis Christmas-themed items it is available in color and gold-embellished white; current pricing for both colorway versions of this plate is the same at $895.
+Like most of the other Cybis Christmas-themed items it was available in color or in plain white with gold embellishments.

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Images bearing a Cybis watermark appear here by kind permission of Cybis, Inc. for use solely as reference material herein.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.